An Improved Subquadratic Bound for Online Bisection

-Finally, in Lines~\ref{line:choosing_p_t_start}--\ref{line:choosing_p_t_end} of~\autoref{alg:icb_1}, \ICB chooses its new partition~$p_t$.
-If the candidate partition $p^*_t$ is $(g_t, d)$-balanced, it simply outputs $p_t = p^*_t$.
+Finally, in Lines~\ref{line:candidate_solution}--\ref{line:choosing_p_t_end}, \ICB chooses its new partition~$p_t$.
+First, it computes a \emph{candidate partition} $p^*_t$ as a~$\C_t$-preserving partition closest to~$p_{t-1}$.
+If $p^*_t$ is $(g_t, d)$-balanced, it simply outputs $p_t = p^*_t$.
 Otherwise, it discards $p^*_t$, and picks any $(g_t,2d)$-balanced partition as $p_t$.
 We call such action \emph{rebalancing}; we later show that it occurs rarely, i.e., in most cases $p_t = p^*_t$.